dawar2151/growth-defi-fork/README.md

 50% of GRO and 50% of the given gToken.
 This liquidity pool is available publicly for external use and arbitrage and is set up with a trade fee of 10%.

-Associated with the liquidity pool there is some also some priviledged (admin) functionality to:
+Associated with the liquidity pool there is also some priviledged (admin) functionality to:

 1. Allocate the pool and associate with the gToken contract